Pima JTED District Office

 - Denial of an equal opportunity to participate in any program or activity for which the student qualifies not related to the student’s individual capabilities

-- Discriminatory treatment on the basis of race, color, religion, sex, age, national origin, or disability
+- Discriminatory treatment on the basis of race, color, religion, age, national origin, language of origin, disability, sexual orientation, gender identity or expression, or marital status.

 - Concern for the student’s personal safety